Skip to content

 What is the best layout for a 3,000 sq ft barndominium?

-One of the best layouts is a 4-bedroom or 5-bedroom single-story plan with an open kitchen, dining, and great room, plus a pantry, mudroom, laundry room, home office, and covered porch.
+One of the best layouts is a 3-bedroom or 4-bedroom single-story plan with an open kitchen, dining, and great room, plus a pantry, mudroom, laundry room, office, and covered porch.

 Can a 3,000 sq ft barndominium include a garage?